-Venture Out offers a Wilderness First Responder (WFR) course each year in January.
+Venture Out offers a Wilderness First Responder (WFR) training each year in January.
 People involved in outdoor activities (canoeing, backpacking, caving, hunting, fishing, rock climbing) or who plan to pursue an outdoor career should strongly consider this exceptional leadership opportunity.
-Many outdoor programs such as National Outdoor Leadership School (NOLS), Outward Bound, and the federal government require a WFR certification for entry level positions.
-This course is open to all people of all experience levels, including MU students, high school students, boy and girl scout leaders, parents, teachers, medical professionals, and all other community members.
-Participants must be at least 16 years old.
+Many outdoor programs such as National Outdoor Leadership School (NOLS), Outward Bound and the federal government require a WFR certification for entry level positions.
+This course is open to all people of all ages and all experience levels, including MU students, high school students, boy and girl scout leaders, parents, teachers, medical professionals, and all other community members.

 - Cost: $625/person ($400 non-refundable deposit required)

-- Looking for a WFR Recert?
-Our WFR Recert course is the same as the Wilderness First Aid course.
-It will take place January 12-13.
+- The WFR Recert course is the same as the Wilderness First Aid course.
 Cost is $180/person for the WFR Recert.

 - ORG Funding is available for recognized MU student groups.